 Sponsor: United Nations

-This year the theme of the World Population Day is “How to safeguard the health and rights of women and girls”.
+The theme of World Population Day 2020 is “How to safeguard the health and rights of women and girls”.
 The focus is on “the sexual and reproductive health needs and vulnerabilities of women and girls.”

 In 2019 specific theme was not decided for the World Population Day, but the UN calls for global attention to the unfinished business of the 1994 International Conference on Population and Development, where 179 governments recognized that reproductive health and gender equality are essential for achieving sustainable development.
 During 12-14 November 2019, UNFPA, together with the governments of Kenya and Denmark, had convened a summit in Nairobi to accelerate efforts to achieve these unmet goals.